-If you shun the sun, suffer from milk allergies, or adhere to a strict vegetarian diet, you may be at risk for vitamin D deficiency.
-Known as the sunshine vitamin, vitamin D is produced by the body in response to sunlight.
+If you shun the sun, suffer from milk allergies, or adhere to a strict vegan diet, you may be at risk for vitamin D deficiency.
+Known as the sunshine vitamin, vitamin D is produced by the body in response to skin being exposed to sunlight.
 It is also occurs naturally in a few foods -- including some fish, fish liver oils, and egg yolks -- and in fortified dairy and grain products.

 Increased risk of death from cardiovascular disease